-Turn-around Time: 1 to 2 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 1-2 working days.
+Positive results are communicated to the submitter by telephone.

 NOTE: PCR testing should be performed only on symptomatic patients; a positive PCR in an asymptomatic patient does not meet the standard CDC case definition and cannot be considered a case of pertussis.
-PCR testing may be able to detect B. pertussis 3 to 4 weeks post onset.
+PCR testing may be able to detect B. pertussis 3 to 4 weeks post-onset.